 Purchaser: Business Name

-Dusiness Name
+Dusiliess Name

-Address: Street, RR, or P. O. Box City State ZIP + 4
+Address:Street, R RR or P O Box City State ZIP + 4

+и, от г. о. дох Oity outo 2 • 1

 I hereby certify that I am a:

-☐ Wholesa aler of:

-Description of principal product (s)
+☐ Wholesaler of: Description of principal product((e) :

+(3)

-☐ Retailer of: Description of principal product (6)
+☐ Retailer of: Description of principal product((s)

-- (3)
+☐ Manufacturer of:

-⊔ Manufac cturer of: Description of principal product (s)
+ivialiulacturei ol Description of principal product((s)

-☐ Lessor o .f. ' '
+☐ Lessor of:

-Lessoi o of: Description of principal product (s)
+Description of principal product((s)

 ☐ Other:

-0 Description of principal product (s)
+Description of principal product((s)

-and am register red in the following cities or sta ates:
+and am registered in the fo llowing cities or stat tes:

 City or State Registration N Number

 City or State Registration N Number

-Wholesalers are no sales to employees nt required to register with the Kansas Dep
+Wholesalers are not required to regi

-sales lo employees
+sales to employees.

-The tangible pers sonal property described below w hich I am purchasing from:
+The tangible personal property y described below wh ich I am purchasing from:

 Seller:

-Business Name
+Ocher Business Name

-Address: Street, RR, or P.O.
-Box
+Address.

-Street, RR, or P.O.
+Address:Street, F RR, or P.O.
 Box City State ZIP + 4

-sale, resale, or as ingredient or o component parts of a new pro duct to be resold, le eased, or rented in the
+will be for wholesale, resale, or as ingredient or co omponent parts of a new pro duct to be resold, le eased, or rented in the

-normal course of my business.
+normal course of my business

-Description of property purchased with this s exemption certificate:
+Description of property purchased with this exemption certificate:

-1.6 4.4.5.4 41.1
+Doddingtion of property paronaooa wiiir iino oxomption continuate.

-that if the property purchased with the tax due directly to the proper
+I further certify that if the pro perty purchased with this certificate is used or con sumed so as to ma ke it subject to sales or

-each order that I may give you in
+use tax, I will pay the tax due d shall be a part of each order the irectly to the proper ta axing authority or inform the set the future and is valid until or eller to add tax to the e billing.
+This certificate

+city or state. nat i may give you in the future and is valid until G anceled by the in wi illing of revoked by the

-- ties of perjury, I swear or affirm t hat the information on this for m is true and corre rt as to every materia
+Under the penalties of perjury / I swear or affirm th at the information on this for m is true and corre ect as to every material

-matter. lies of perjury, I swear or animit t mis true and correc or as to every materia
+matter. , rowal or allimit an at the information on the for m io trao ana como or do to overy material

-Authorized Signa ature: Date:
+Authorized Signature: Date:

-Misus se of this certificate by the seller, less imprisonment, or loss of th or, buyer, lessee, or their represe te right to issue certificates in son able by fine,
+r, buyer, lessee, or their represe.

+e right to issue certificates in son abio by iiio,